bakame-php/html-table/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/bakame/html-table.svg?style=flat-square)](https://packagist.org/packages/bakame/html-table)
 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://github.com/sponsors/nyamsprod)

-`bakame/html-table` is a small PHP package that allows you to parse, import and manipualte tabular data represented as HTML Table.
+`bakame/html-table` is a small PHP package that allows you to parse, import and manipulate tabular data represented as HTML Table.
 Once installed you will be able to do the following:

 ```php